-- a.
+a.
 In addition to completing registration annually, Student Organizations must meet these requirements in order to maintain their Student Organization status.
-The Student Organization shall: - maintain a complete and accurate roster of at least 10 members, including three student Officers; - keep a current contact email address for their Officers for the purpose of receiving university communications, - 3. complete the Safety Education program annually, - require the organization's advisor to complete the Safety Education Program advisor training at least once in their tenure as an advisor, - 5. file with the Dean of Students a final report, fully disclosing the sources and amounts of money obtained from solicitations during the preceding semester, and any other information required by the Dean of Students about solicitation activities during the preceding semester within thirty days after the beginning of the Fall or Spring Term, as defined in the Regents' Rules and Regulations, Rule 80103, Number 2, Section 4, and - 6. conduct its affairs in accordance with local, state, and federal laws and the Regents' Rules and Regulations. - A Registered Student Organization that is granted recognition from Sorority and Fraternity Life in the Office of the Dean of Students is subject to additional policies administered by Sorority and Fraternity Life.
+The Student Organization shall:

-- c.
-No Student Organization may re-register or use the facilities of the University as long as it owes a monetary debt to the University and the debt is considered delinquent by the crediting University agency. - d.
+- 1. maintain a complete and accurate roster, including officers; - 2. keep a current contact email address for their Officers for the purpose of receiving university communications; - 3. complete the Safety Education Program annually, - 4. require the Student Organization's advisor to complete the Safety Education Program advisor training at least once in their tenure as an advisor; - 5. file with the Dean of Students a final report, fully disclosing the sources and amounts of money obtained from solicitations during the preceding semester or summer session, and any other information required by the Dean of Students about solicitation activities during the preceding semester within thirty days after the beginning of the Fall or Spring Term, as defined in the Regents' Rules and Regulations, Rule 80103, Number 2, Section 4; - 6. conduct its affairs in accordance with local, state, and federal laws and the Regents' Rules and Regulations. - b.
+A Registered Student Organization that is a social Greek letter fraternity or sorority chapter (as defined under the provisions of Section 1681 of the U.S. Education act of 1972) and meets membership requirements of a current Sorority and Fraternity Life council will automatically be assigned as a Sorority and Fraternity Life Organization and must comply with additional requirements administered by Sorority and Fraternity Life in the Office of the Dean of Students. - c.
+No Student Organization may re-register or use the facilities of the University as long as it owes a monetary debt to the University and the debt is considered delinquent by the crediting university agency. - d.
 The Dean of Students retains discretion to revoke or deny registration of Student Organizations under disciplinary action; groups disciplined by their governing body; or groups that attempt to register under a different name to circumvent university policy or a disciplinary sanction. - e.
-A Student Organization may be subject to discipline by the University under subchapters 6-400 and 6-500 for violating a Regents' Rule, University regulation, or administrative rule.
+A Student Organization may be subject to discipline by the University under subchapters 6-400 and 6-500 for violating a Regents' Rule, university regulation, or administrative rule.